Nimesia/google-storage-cfml/README.md

 Arguments:

-      - filePath: full path of file to upload
+      - filePath: full path of file to upload.
+Required
-      - fileId: full path of file on GPC, without bucket name
+      - fileId: full path of file on GPC, without bucket name.
+Required
-      - mimeType: mime type of file
+      - mimeType: mime type of file.
+Required
+      - metadata: key/value struct to add to the object

 * downloadFromUrl